Marketo vs Salesforce

 Marketo has a steep learning curve.
 Adobe's structured learning paths range from "Core Concepts" to advanced "Reporting and Insights," and it typically takes 3 to 6 months of hands-on experience combined with formal coursework to reach professional certification readiness.
 The platform requires a governance framework and technical aptitude, and it's common for organizations to hire or train dedicated Marketo Certified Experts.
 The community (historically known as "Marketing Nation") is one of the most active in martech, with Marketo Champions, Community Advisors, and localized User Groups providing peer support.

 ZoomInfo has a moderate learning curve.
-The platform redesigned its onboarding from 30 to 90 days, producing a 25% improvement in satisfaction scores and winning Rocketlane's Golden Comet award for Best Customer Onboarding Team of 2024.
+The platform redesigned its onboarding experience, producing a 25% improvement in satisfaction scores and winning Rocketlane's Golden Comet award for Best Customer Onboarding Team of 2024.
 ZoomInfo University offers role-specific learning paths for Sales, Marketing, Administrator, and Customer Success.
-GTM Workspace "deploys in weeks, not months", and the free tier lets teams explore the platform before committing.
+GTM Workspace deploys in weeks, not months, and the free tier lets teams explore the platform before committing.

 These three platforms serve different functions, and for many organizations, the answer isn't choosing one.
 It's understanding which combination matches your needs.